First, download the binaries for your operating system from the main github page:

 menu section, and select

 Next, install any required dependencies for items you want to build.
-If using CUDA, version 8.0 is desired, along with Python 3.6.
-Other versions have yet to be tested extensively.
+If using CUDA, version 8.0 or above is desired, along with Python 3.6.
+Other versions have yet to be tested extensively, though may work.
 On Windows it can also be beneficial to use Anaconda to get multiple python packages.
 Boost Python (turned on by default when Python is enabled) requires Numpy and a few other dependencies.

 Finally, create a build folder and run the CMake GUI (